jounaidr/jrc-node/README.md

 #### API
 The server API is generated using the [OpenApi Generator](https://github.com/OpenAPITools/openapi-generator) with spring integration.
 The API specification is located in the server-api-generator module, called [openapi.yaml](https://github.com/jounaidr/jrc-node/blob/develop/server-api-generator/src/main/resources/openapi.yaml).

+The hosted Swagger documentation can be found at: https://jounaidr.github.io/jrc-node-API-docs/

 New endpoints can be defined following the format outlined in the spec, for example the `/blockchain/size` endpoint is defined as follows:
 ```yaml
 /blockchain/size: